Tailings and waste rock

 To reduce the risk of TSF failure, a rigorous regulatory process is followed in Western Australia.
 All TSF details - including design, technical data, analyses, construction method, quality control and operational procedures - must conform to the Department of Energy, Mines, Industry Regulation and Safety's TSF Code of Practice and design, management and operational guidelines published by the Australian National Committee on Large Dams and other relevant bodies.

-Our tailings management process is informed by surveillance and monitoring programs, conducted across all TSFs, with active TSFs undergoing daily inspections, annual audits and external design reviews.
+MinRes follows a risk informed approach to our tailings management, ensuring adequate surveillance and monitoring programs are conducted across all tailings, with active TSFs undergoing daily inspections, annual audits and external design reviews.

 Ongoing surveillance programs collect key information such as the geological and structural features of the TSFs and their foundations, enabling early detection of any potential deterioration.